tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about PaiN** "O SONHO TÁ VIVO.
 CAPINAR O LOTE!
 VAMOOOOS!"

-**What would success look like?** A result more memorable than the SG e-sports Kiev Major run to become the new landmark moment people cite when arguing over the strength of SA Dota.
+**What would success look like?** A result more memorable than the SG e-sports Kiev Major run to become the new default moment people cite when arguing over the strength of SA Dota.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/stormbanner.png" alt="Banner"></p>